Logo Voyage

 You can check the original Wikivoyage article Here

 Guagua is a town in southwestern Pampanga.
-A municipality created from the merger of four settlements, it is best known for the woodcarving traditions and intricately painted interior of the colonial-era parish church of Betis district, although the rest of Guagua has touristic assets of its own such as Guagua's parish church, which also dates from the colonial era, and significant number of heritage structures and residences that survived the ravages of World War II and the eruption of Mount Pinatubo in 1991.
+A municipality created from the merger of four settlements, it is best known for the woodcarving traditions and intricately painted interior of the colonial-era parish church of Betis district, although the rest of Guagua has touristic assets of its own such as Guagua's parish church, which also dates from the colonial era, and a significant number of heritage structures and residences that survived the ravages of World War II and the eruption of Mount Pinatubo in 1991.

 Understand